YtDp4UDLc3gy26I/Brain-Tumor-Segmentation-Project/README.md

 - Bakas et al., arXiv:1811.02629 (2018)
 - Bakas et al., TCIA (TCGA-GBM) 2017.
 DOI: 10.7937/K9/TCIA.2017.KLXWJJ1Q
 - Bakas et al., TCIA (TCGA-LGG) 2017.
 DOI: 10.7937/K9/TCIA.2017.GJQ7R0EF

-**Example figure** below is a visualization produced locally from the BraTS dataset (for demonstration only).
-No dataset files are redistributed here.
-Please cite the works above if you use the data.